 You can set your browser so that you are informed about the setting of cookies and only allow cookies in individual cases, accept cookies for certain cases or generally exclude them and activate the automatic deletion of cookies when closing the browser.
 If cookies are deactivated, the functionality of this website may be restricted.

 Cookies, which are absolutely necessary for the proper functioning of our website, are stored on the basis of Art.
 6 para.
 1 lit. f DSGVO.
-The website visitor has no choice for the use of these cookies.
 The website operator has a justified interest in the storage of cookies for the technically error-free and optimised provision of its services.
 Insofar as other cookies (e.g. cookies for analysing your surfing behaviour) are stored, these are dealt with separately in this data protection declaration.

 Each time you access our website, our system automatically collects data and information from the computer system of the accessing computer.
 The following data is collected: